 Our Top Tips to Stay Safe on Koh Tao

 - Have the information for local emergency services saved on your phone in case you need them.

 - Have your emergency contact details saved on the screensaver or home screen of your phone in case you lose it.

 - If in doubt about a particular business, product, or activity, ask some locals or local ex-pats for their advice.
 Most Koh Tao residents are friendly, welcoming, and happy to share their opinions and recommendations.

 - Dress respectfully.
 Swimwear on the beach is fine and party clothing for nights out is not frowned upon.
 But the Buddhist culture is one of conservative dress, so walking around the streets in swimwear is discouraged and if you plan to visit any of Koh Tao’s Holy Sites and temples, strict rules apply.

 - Only drink bottled water.
-Drinking tap water in Thailand is not recommended unless your accommodation has proper water filters fitted.
+Drinking tap water is not safe on Koh Tao & isn’t recommended unless your accommodation has proper water filters fitted.

 - Drink lots of water.
 To stay adequately hydrated on Koh Tao you need to drink a minimum of 3 litres per day.
 You can always buy electrolyte sachets to give you an extra boost if needed, and fresh coconuts are great for hydration too.

 - Don’t take drugs or accept drinks or lifts from strangers.

 - Organise your Koh Tao scooter rental through a reputable supplier, and if you don’t know how to drive one, don’t rent one!

 - Don’t drink and drive on your rental scooter.
 Aside from the damages you’ll have to pay, very few insurance companies will pay out on claims for drunken bike accidents should you be injured.